 Benjamin Franklin took an active part in the Atlantic World; he was a world traveler and a consummate learner.
 He helped found the United States and influenced technological developments after his death.
 The spirit of Benjamin Franklin provides this podcast with the freedom to discuss early American History between the 17th and early 19th centuries.

-Ben Franklin’s World: A Podcast About Early American History contain an interview with a guest historian and a time warp question.
+Most episodes of Ben Franklin’s World: A Podcast About Early American History contain an interview with a guest historian and a time warp question.

-3. Guest Interview: This segment stands as the centerpiece of the show.
-It is where I interview an historian who has conducted (or is conducting) fascinating research about important episodes and people in early American history.
+Guest Interview: This segment stands as the centerpiece of the podcast.
+It is where I interview a historian who has conducted (or is conducting) fascinating research about a person, people, places, and events in early American history.

-4. Time Warp: The post-interview segment where I ask my guest a hypothetical history question about what might have been if something had occurred differently or if someone had acted differently.
+Time Warp: This post-interview segment is where guests respond to a hypothetical history question about what might have been if something had occurred differently or if someone had acted differently.